photobooth-app/photobooth-docs/docs/index.md

 This site documents the photobooth-app project and offers guides how to install.
 Setup your own photobooth-app for your wedding, birthday and other occations.

+Excited?
+This is how the app looks like.
+It's a website and can be displayed on any device:

 <video controls autoplay loop playsinline muted src="./assets/photobooth-app-demo.mp4" type="video/mp4"></video>

 ## Features